Where do I begin?

 [Weeellll…Clara and Tessa obviously didn’t read the books because they never did destroy the Horcrux; they just hid it.
 So now…mwahahahahaha, WE RISE.]

-So for years, long before I came on the scene, far longer than I’ve been alive, The Big Record was lost.
+So for years, long before I came on the scene, far longer than I’ve been alive, The Big Record was unavailable to be seen.
 I know Sharon had looked for it.
 Angela and I have combed universities and other important libraries to no avail.
 We’ve tried the CBS archive and got nothing.
 There were, by our reckoning, two copies left in the world – Jeanette’s, and the one Patti Page herself had.

 The very moment I was turned loose among the trunks and trunks of cans of film in this collection, I had only one title in mind – and then, there it was.
 But it wasn’t Jeanette’s.
 This was in a green plastic film can and it was labeled, “Good Condition, 5/71,” and there wasn’t a ton of film in it.
 So the piece we have as of this writing was made from Jeanette’s copy—and God only knows where that is.
 We don’t have the whole show.
 We don’t even have most of it.
 Sharon released the audio track on a CD on maceddy.com that is their big segment: Jeanette sings Italian Street Song, Nelson sings Out of the Night, and they chat with Patti Page and then do a duet of Ah, Sweet Mystery of Life as well as a small medley of other tunes from Naughty Marietta.
 We don’t have any of that.